mburr-salesforce/lwr-recipes/packages/labels/README.md

 lwr.config.json
 ```

-_Note_: 2-letter locale files are always used as fallback if the label file for a specific country cannot be found.
-For example, if the label file for `en-US` cannot be found, it will fallback to `en`.

-The file contents are a JSON object containing the label references and values nested by namespace.
-For example, the label `@my/label/home.greeting` would be added to the file as
+Each file contains a JSON object with the label references and values nested by namespace.
+For example, the label `@my/label/home.greeting` is added to the file as:

 ```json
 {